atulb-webonise/CoreJs/README.md

 # CoreJs
-Javascript from Start for akk
+Javascript from Start for all